|

 f. |

-An important part of being a Death Midwifery
+An important part of being a pan-death

-is knowing the limits of your own skills.
-Describe
+guide is knowing the limits of your

 at least 3 situations where you, as

-would refer your clients to a provider
+refer your clients to a provider of

-of specialized skills. |
+specialized skills. |

 g. |